wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-secure-meetings/includes/4-manage-meeting-policies.md

 - **Per-organizer and per-user**.
 These policies restrict meeting participants based on both their policy *and* the organizer's policy.
 For example, **Allow cloud recording** is a per-organizer and per-user policy.
 Turn on this setting to allow the meeting organizer and participants to start and stop a recording.

 ## Policy settings
-Let's examine a sample of some of the settings that you can use in your meetings policies.
+Let's examine some of the settings that you can use in your meetings policies.

 ### General